hiscom/hispid5/hispid/README.md

 HISPID 5 README
 ===============

-HISPID 5, documented more fully at http://hiscom.rbg.vic.gov.au/wiki/HISPID_5 represents a major change to the way Australian herbaria transfer data.
-It is an XML Schema based on the ABCD Schema developed through TDWG, the global biodiversity informatics standards group, http://www.tdwg.org/activities/abcd.
+HISPID 5, [documented more fully in the HISCOM wiki](http://hiscom.rbg.vic.gov.au/wiki/HISPID_5), represents a major change to the way Australian herbaria transfer data.
+It is an XML Schema based on the [ABCD Schema](http://www.tdwg.org/activities/abcd) developed through TDWG, the global biodiversity informatics standards group.

+**Note**: HISPID 6 is in development at [https://github.com/hiscom/hispid]().

 Schema
 ------